Shared resource: Common file systems and protocols

 The "primary operating system" is the operating system on which the file sharing protocol in question is most commonly used.

 On Microsoft Windows, a network share is provided by the Windows network component "File and Printer Sharing for Microsoft Networks", using Microsoft's SMB (Server Message Block) protocol.
 Other operating systems might also implement that protocol; for example, Samba is an SMB server running on Unix-like operating systems and some other non-MS-DOS/non-Windows operating systems such as OpenVMS.
 Samba can be used to create network shares which can be accessed, using SMB, from computers running Microsoft Windows.
-An alternative approach is a shared disk file system, where each computer has access to the "native" filesystem on a shared disk drive.
+An alternative approach is a shared-disk file system, where each computer has access to the "native" filesystem on a shared disk drive.

-Shared resource access can also be implemented with Web-based Distributed Authoring and Versioning (WebDAV).
+Shared-resource access can also be implemented with Web-based Distributed Authoring and Versioning (WebDAV).

 Naming convention and mapping

-The share can be accessed by client computers through some naming convention, such as UNC (Universal Naming Convention) used on DOS and Windows PC computers.
+The share can be accessed by client computers through some naming convention, such as UNC (Universal Naming Convention) used on MS-DOS and Windows.
 This implies that a network share can be addressed according to the following: